Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Can learned initializations benefit standard TO?

-We further investigated the generalization capabilities of meta-learned initializations by applying them to conventional MMA-based topology optimization.
-Our experiments with both conditioned and unconditioned meta-learned initializations reveal an interesting dichotomy in cross-optimizer transfer behavior.
-Performance profiles in \cref{fig:mma_perfprof} demonstrate that initializing standard TO with designs from the strain-energy-conditioned model improves optimization efficiency.
-In contrast, initializations from the unconditioned model fail to accelerate standard TO convergence.
+Finally, we investigated whether the initial designs from meta-neural TO can accelerate standard TO.
+The neural TO designs satisfy the volume constraint by construction and thus can be used as initial guesses for the MMA optimizer.
+The experiments with initial designs from conditioned and unconditioned meta-neural TO reveal an interesting dichotomy.
+As illustrated in \cref{fig:mma_perfprof}, initializing MMA with designs from the strain-energy-conditioned meta-neural TO improves optimization efficiency.
+In contrast, initial designs from the unconditioned model lead to worse performance.

-This distinction highlights two key aspects of meta-learning in topology optimization.
+This distinction highlights two key aspects of meta-learning in TO.
 First, the meta-learning process inherently considers optimizer dynamics when searching for improved initializations, making direct transfer between different optimizers challenging.
 This explains why unconditioned initializations, while effective for neural TO, do not benefit standard TO.
 Second, when conditioned on strain energy density, the meta-learned model discovers physically meaningful priors for material placement that prove beneficial regardless of the optimization method.
 These findings underscore both the optimizer-specific nature of meta-learned initialization strategies and the potential for physics-informed conditioning to enable cross-optimizer knowledge transfer.